 After Carly’s 1975 Playing Possum album hit Top 10, her next album was not as successful.
 She wouldn’t have another hit single until Nobody Does It Better (1977), the theme song for the James Bond movie The Spy Who Loved Me.
-Nobody Does It Better lyrics were by Carole Bayer Sager, and music composed by Marvin Hamlish.
+Nobody Does It Better lyrics are by Carole Bayer Sager, and music composed by Marvin Hamlish.

 Below, the opening sequence to The Spy Who Loved Me, with Carly Simon singing Nobody Does It Better.